Review and road test of the Jaguar XE

 When you compete in the same class as the BMW 3 Series, it's a measure of real confidence to bill your contender as "the driver's car in the global mid-size saloon segment".
 Yet that's exactly what Jaguar has done and a closer look at the XE reveals the reasons behind their bullishness.
 The chassis is a 75 per cent aluminium monocoque, light but immensely strong.
 The design utilises a classically correct longitudinal engine and rear-wheel drive architecture.
 Jaguar reckons that this XE has the best electric power steering in class and there are plenty of chassis goodies like torque vectoring by braking.

 Automatic transmission is now non-negotiable and this revised XE is available with a choice of next generation Ingenium petrol and diesel engines.
-The 2.0-litre Ingenium petrol unit is available with P250 rear-driven form (250PS) and P300 AWD guise (300PS).
+The 2.0-litre Ingenium petrol unit is only available in P300 AWD guise with 300PS.
 The P300 variant accelerates from 0-60 mph in just 5.4 seconds and uses its intelligent all-wheel drive system to good effect in slippery conditions.
 Most customers though, will probably opt for the single Ingenium diesel variant, now uprated and badged D200, which is rear-driven only, delivers 204PS and makes 60mph in just 5.6s.
 This D200 variant features the brand's latest mild hybrid engine tech.

 Design and Build

 The XE has what the brand hopes is an 'assertive' appearance, with advanced all-LED headlights, a wide lattice mesh grille and tail-lights with distinctive LED signatures.
 In contrast to rivals, there's still only a single saloon body style though.